Tonight's Table

 Apple's MapKit will happily hand you a list of restaurants within a radius.
 That's an afternoon.
 The hard part was deciding what to leave out.
 Every instinct as a developer is to add a filter, a knob, a customization.
 We resisted almost all of them.

-The free version of Tonight's Table has exactly four controls: where you are, how far you'll go (up to 10 miles), whether to hit GPS, and the big button.
-That's it.
-No cuisine picker, no price range, no opening-hours toggle, no map view.
+At its core, Tonight's Table has four controls: where you are, how far you'll go, whether to hit GPS, and the big button.
+We kept the default experience that simple on purpose โ€” no price range, no opening-hours toggle, no endless feed.
 We watched ourselves want to add each of these and forced ourselves to ask: does this make a six-pm-Tuesday decision faster, or slower?

 If a feature gives you something to think about, it's the wrong feature for this app.